 PHR’s report “Intimidation and Persecution: Sudan’s Attacks on Peaceful Protesters and Physicians” showed how security forces particularly targeted medical professionals who helped organize and lead the protests, but also who simply carried out their professional duty to care for all without discrimination.
 Read our fact sheet here.

-The ongoing war in the Sudanese region of Darfur has killed hundreds of thousands of people and displaced millions since early 2003.
+President al-Bashir’s removal also brought renewed attention to his role in the ongoing war in the Sudanese region of Darfur, which has killed hundreds of thousands of people and displaced millions since early 2003.
 Darfuris have fled homesteads that belonged to their families for generations.
-The massive assault by the government of Sudan and its ruthless proxy militias, the Janjaweed, on the non-Arab Darfurian population has included widespread killings and rape, and the sweeping destruction of homes, community structures, wells, crops, livestock, and personal assets.
+The massive assault by the government of Sudan and its ruthless proxy militias, the Janjaweed, on the non-Arab Darfurian population, has included widespread killings and rape, and the sweeping destruction of homes, community structures, wells, crops, livestock, and personal assets.

-In 2004, PHR began investigating the assault on Darfur, collecting eyewitness testimony from dozens of Darfurian refugees in neighboring Chad.
+PHR began investigating the assault on Darfur in 2004, collecting eyewitness testimony from dozens of Darfurian refugees in neighboring Chad.
 We found that by eliminating access to food, water, and medicine, expelling people into inhospitable terrain and then, in many cases, blocking crucial outside assistance, the government and the Janjaweed created conditions calculated to destroy the non-Arab people of Darfur.

 We called the actions genocide.
 Our findings were published in the report “Darfur: Assault on Survival.”